clong/dl-docs/content/deployment/esxi.md

 to each of the following files:
   * DetectionLab/ESXi/Packer/windows_10_esxi.json
   * DetectionLab/ESXi/Packer/windows_2016_esxi.json
-  * DetectionLab/ESXi/Packer/ubuntu1804_esxi.json
+  * DetectionLab/ESXi/Packer/ubuntu2004_esxi.json

 The remaining steps on this page apply to both both ESXi 6.x and 7.x:

 2. **(45 Minutes)** From the `DetectionLab/ESXi/Packer` directory, run:
 * `PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json windows_10_esxi.json`
 * `PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json windows_2016_esxi.json`
-* `PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json ubuntu1804_esxi.json`
+* `PACKER_CACHE_DIR=../../Packer/packer_cache packer build -var-file variables.json ubuntu2004_esxi.json`

 These commands can be run in parallel from three separate terminal sessions.

 ![Packer](https://github.com/clong/DetectionLab/blob/master/img/esxi_packer.png?raw=true)

-3. **(1 Minute)** Once the Packer builds finish, verify that you now see Windows10, WindowsServer2016, and Ubuntu1804 in your ESXi console
+3. **(1 Minute)** Once the Packer builds finish, verify that you now see Windows10, WindowsServer2016, and Ubuntu2004 in your ESXi console
 ![Ansible](https://github.com/clong/DetectionLab/blob/master/img/esxi_console.png?raw=true)

+{{% notice warning %}}
+There is a bug (https://github.com/clong/DetectionLab/issues/712) with the logger VM where the CD-ROM is not properly being ejected/removed from the VM.
+After you've seen that Ubuntu2004 is in your ESXi console, click into the VM details > Edit > Click the little "x" on the row with the CD-ROM drive to remove the device entirely.
+Hopefully this step won't be needed after the root cause of this issue is determined.
+{{% /notice %}}

 4. **(5 Minutes)** In `DetectionLab/ESXi`, [Create a terraform.tfvars file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files) (RECOMMENDED) to override the default variables listed in variables.tf.
 ![variablestfvars](https://clo.ng/img/2020/11/variablestfvars.png)